 Coffs Harbour is about a 6hr drive north of Sydney, just over 4 hours south of Brisbane and 3 hrs from the Gold Coast.
-Direct flights from Sydney, Melbourne and Brisbane to Coffs Harbour airport are back on the table commencing 1st April.
+Direct flights travel from from Sydney, Melbourne and Brisbane.
 You can also catch the train or Bus and from Sydney and the journey takes around nine hours.

 Coffs Harbour is a wonderful destination for family holidays and memorable adventures.
 From bushwalking and whale watching to the iconic Big Banana, stunning beaches, a marine sanctuary and more, this beachside city is full of attractions.

 You’ll find plenty of accommodation options, from beach houses to beachside resorts as well as pet-friendly bed and breakfasts.
 There are many coastal and hinterland getaway options, from executive suites to family rooms and self-contained apartments Observatory Apartments.
 Guide to Accommodation

 The Coffs Coast is one of the most vibrant slices of Australia you could hope to find.
 Where the Great Dividing Range meets the Pacific Ocean, from the beaches of Coffs Harbour to the riversides of Bellingen, the Screenwave International Film Festival is proudly the Coffs Coast Heart of Film.
 For information about travel, accommodation, and attractions, visit coffscoast.com.au.

 TRAVELLING TO THE COFFS COAST

 - FLIGHTS Coffs Harbour Airport is 4km from Coffs Harbour’s town centre.
 Rent a car from Hertz at the airport and explore the region at your own pace.
 Alternatively use the shuttle bus and taxi services at the front of the terminal or riding-sharing Uber, to make the short trip into the city.